ShindeAniket5259/Customer-Behavior-Analysis/README.md

 4. SQL Analysis

-Loaded cleaned dataset into PostgreSQL / MySQL / SQL Server
+Loaded cleaned dataset into  MySQL

 Performed analytical queries such as: